-Thanks to our staff and the Sisters with whom we work, we have an in-depth understanding of the field of prostitution.
+Thanks to the KWANELE survivor movement, members that we work with have an in-depth understanding of the system of prostitution.
 This allows us to not only talk from a position of experience, but to come up with cutting-edge interventions that are relevant to the South African context and are innovative in responding to those challenges.

 At present we empower prostituted women through referrals via our Exit Programme.
 Our Exit Programme is comprised of referrals to our partner organisations like:

 - Vheneka, which empowers women with culinary and computer skills so that they can be independent and start their own businesses.